 Introduction To Online Forms Service

 The challenge for the company or the marketer is to make the online forms service easy to fill and submit so that the company gets one more entry into its database that has the potential to become a customer.
-Since the online forms service is the place where your customers directly connect with you, some time and effort should be made so that more people fill out the forms rather than bounce off from the page.
+Since the online forms service is where your customers directly connect with you, some time and effort should be made so that more people fill out the forms rather than bounce off the page.

 1. Make it simple and reduce the number of fields

-Apart from the time and effort required, many customers will be hesitant to reveal personal information such as gender, age, job or address to a company with which it is getting into contact for the first time.
+Apart from the time and effort required, many customers will be hesitant to reveal personal information such as gender, age, job, or address to a company with which it is getting into contact for the first time.
 Some forms have mandatory fields marked with an asterisk* and others marked optional.
 However, that goes against the principle of simplicity outlined above and is best avoided in marketing promotions.

 The new trends are to provide some more information about the product in a few lines of description and in some cases with slides or video which adds value to the marketing effort.
 The headline itself can be a call-to-action (CTA) such as ‘Start your Free Trial Now’ without going for flamboyant headlines that finally lead to a CTA.

 Some landing pages have a video beside the forms.
-The forms should be adequately spaced and not directing users to enter phone numbers in a particular way.
-Ghost text in forms can help users to fill the name and other details quicker.
+The forms should be adequately spaced and not direct users to enter phone numbers in a particular way.
+Ghost text in forms can help users to fill in the name and other details quicker.
 In the phone number field area code, a phone number can be represented in xxx-xx-xxxxxxxxxx to enable ease of entry.

-Most forms have a column for the First Name and Last name but it would be better if it can be combined into one.
+Most forms have a column for the First Name and Last name but it would be better if they can be combined into one.
 Best conversions are obtained if forms are on the right-hand side with the description on the left.
-Some forms are seen placed on left with a description on the right.
+Some forms are seen placed on the left with a description on the right.
 Most importantly place the forms above the first half of the web page for more conversions.
-Headlines should be compelling, simple and can be supplemented with subhead and intro.
+Headlines should be compelling, and simple and can be supplemented with subheads and intro.
 Bulleted texts are easier to read and understand in the descriptive part.
 Leave adequate white space for ease of reading and navigation within the page.

 For small businesses unable to invest money into design, there are online free tools with a collection of templates that can be customized to your requirements.
-For example, SurveyMonkey provides easy ways to create online forms website, embed them on the web page and collect data and payments.
+For example, SurveyMonkey provides easy ways to create online forms website, embed them on the web page, and collect data and payments.